jcn363/MintMind/docs/TESTING.md

 ## Debugging Tests

-### Debugging in VS Code
+### Debugging in MintMind

 1. Set breakpoints in your test files
-2. Use the VS Code debugger with the "Debug Tests" configuration
+2. Use the MintMind debugger with the "Debug Tests" configuration
 3. Inspect variables and step through code

 ### Debugging in the Browser